Initiatives for the Environment

 • * Scopes 1 and 2 were calculated in line with GHG Protocol.

 The calculations of Scopes 1 and 2 covered main locations in Japan, including those of consolidated subsidiaries.
-Business locations and sales offices were not included in the calculations of Scopes 1 and 2.
+In principle, business locations and sales offices were not included in the calculations of Scopes 1 and 2.

-• * The calculation method, emission factors, etc. for Scopes 1 and 2 are based on the calculation, reporting, and publication system for greenhouse gas emissions disclosure basis of the law concerning the Act on Promotion of Global Warming Countermeasures.
+• * The calculation method, emission factors, etc. for Scopes 1 and 2 are based on the Calculation, Reporting, and Publication System for Greenhouse Gas Emissions Disclosure, which is based on the Act on Promotion of Global Warming Countermeasures.

 The “List of calculation methods and emission factors for calculation, reporting, and publication system,” the adjusted emission factors (Scope 2 market standards) and national average factor (Scope 2 location standards) from the “List of emission factor of each electric power supplier,” and the “List of GWP by refrigerant type used for calculation and reporting of CFC leakage” are used.

-• * FY2023 calculations are partially based on estimated energy consumption from January to March 2024.
+• * FY2023 figures have been recalculated and updated based on actual energy consumption from January to March 2024.

 • * Scope 3 was calculated in line with GHG Protocol.
 Scope 3 is calculated based on basic consolidation, and Category 5 is calculated only for those sites where data could be collected.